CoFiI2P: Coarse-to-Fine Correspondences for Image-to-Point Cloud Registration: Methodology

 On the coarse level, the positive anchor $\tilde{i}_{pos}$ for each in-frustum super-point $\tilde{p}_x$ is sampled from the ground-truth pairs set $\tilde{\Omega}_{\mathcal{M}^\star}$:

-where $\mathbf{T}$ is the ground-truth transform matrix from point cloud coordinate system to image frustum coordinate system, and $\Gamma$ represents the mapping function that converts points from the camera frustum to image plane coordinate system.
-The negative anchor $\tilde{i}_{neg}$ is defined as the super-pixel with the smallest distance to the $\tilde{p}_x$ in the feature space: \reviewed{
+where $\mathbf{T}$ is the ground-truth transform matrix from the point cloud coordinate system to the image frustum coordinate system, and $\Gamma$ represents the mapping function that converts points from the camera frustum to the image plane coordinate system.
+The negative anchor $\tilde{i}_{neg}$ is defined as the super-pixel with the smallest distance to the $\tilde{p}_x$ in the feature space:

-}where $r$ is the safe radius to remove adversarial samples.
+where $r$ is the safe radius to remove adversarial samples.
 Finally, with positive margin $\Delta_{pos}$ and negative margin $\Delta_{neg}$, coarse level descriptor loss is defined in a triplet way~\cite{lai2021learning} as Eq. (\ref{eq:12}) : \begin{small}

 \end{small} Fine level descriptor loss is defined as modified circle loss~\cite{sun2020circle}.
-We randomly select $n$ in-frustum point and their positive anchor pixels and negative anchors, as Eq. (\ref{eq_neg}), then the descriptor loss is defined as: \reviewed{ \begin{small}
+We randomly select $n$ in-frustum points and their positive anchor pixels and negative anchors, as Eq. (\ref{eq_neg}), then the descriptor loss is defined as: